intridea/multi_json/README.md

 ## Copyright

-Copyright (c) 2010-2018 Michael Bleigh, Josh Kalderimis, Erik Michaels-Ober, and Pavel Pravosud.
+Copyright (c) 2010-2024 Michael Bleigh, Josh Kalderimis, Erik Berlin, and Pavel Pravosud.
 See [LICENSE][] for details.

 <!-- TODO: on main renaming, change this link -->